World Weather Network

 Formed in response to the climate emergency, the World Weather Network is a constellation of weather stations set up by 28 arts agencies around the world and an invitation to look, listen, learn, and act.

 From June 2022 to June 2023, artists, writers and their communities will share observations, stories, and reflections about their local weather, creating an archipelago of voices and viewpoints.
-These “weather reports” will take many different forms: poetry, fiction, reportage, video diaries, films, photography, podcasts and more, shared via a new online platform.
+These “weather reports” took many different forms: poetry, fiction, reportage, video diaries, films, photography, podcasts and more, shared via a new online platform.

 Engaging climate scientists and environmentalists alongside artists and writers, the World Weather Network brings together diverse world views and different ways of understanding the weather across multiple localities and languages.